-Only sacred music is permitted, and this must be arranged with the Parish Music Director as approved by the Rector.
-Visiting vocalists and musicians must likewise be approved by the Music Director and Rector.
+Only sacred music is permitted for services in the church, and this must be arranged with the Parish Music Director as approved by the Rector.
+Visiting vocalists and musicians for such must likewise be approved by the Music Director and the Rector.
 Fees for all such music are the responsibility of the bride and groom.

-The Rector or Associate Priest ordinarily presides at weddings in the parish.
-Only the Rector may grand permission for a visiting cleric, who must personally submit a written request to him well in advance.
+The Rector or Associate Priest ordinarily presides at Services of Marriage Blessing in the Parish.
+Only the Rector may grant permission for a visiting cleric, who must personally submit a written request to him well in advance of the event.

-A one perspective DVD of wedding ceremonies (from the rear of the Nave) is available from the Parish at a cost of $100.00.
-Otherwise, no photos and videos are permitted during the actual ceremony by anyone; professional persons engaged for such purposes must clarify with the celebrant prior to the ceremony as to where and when other shots of live or posed actions may be taken.
+A one perspective DVD of Services of Marriage Blessing (from the rear of the Nave) is available from the Parish at a cost of $100.
+Otherwise, no photos or videos are permitted during the actual ceremony by anyone; professional persons engaged for such purposes must clarify with the celebrant prior to the service as to where when other shots of live or posed actions may be taken.